RaymondNalezitij/My_SQL_to_XML/readme.md

 4. Install the needed dependencies using: composer install

+5. Run 'products.sql' to create the database. (it will auto generate a schema called products and add all the tables in to it)

-5. In the main class change the __construct mysqli used values:
+6. In the mySQLtoXML main class change the private string values:
    - 'localhost'
    - 'user'
    - 'password'